Skip to content

 Winner of the competition on four occasions with Sevilla and Villarreal, Emery boasts a superb European pedigree but it’s his work in the Premier League with Aston Villa that has earned an array of plaudits.

-In the space of 18 months, the 52-year-old has transformed the Villans from relegation candidates to Champions League competitors, with the club on the verge of a top-four finish – their best season since 1995/96.
+In the space of 18 months, the 52-year-old has transformed the Villans from relegation candidates to Champions League competitors, with the club achieving their best Premier League finish since 1995/96.

-Reenergising the bond between club and supporter, Emery has transformed Villa Park into something of a fortress and the Spaniard has demonstrated his tactical versatility to overcome a number of injury setbacks throughout the season.
+Reenergising the bond between club and supporter, Emery has moulded Villa Park into something of a fortress and the Spaniard has demonstrated his tactical versatility to overcome a number of injury setbacks throughout his tenure.

-Emery’s Champions League record is not spectacular but he has a knack of proving his critics wrong; Villa will be one to keep an eye on in next season’s competition.
+Emery’s UEFA Champions League record is not spectacular but he has a knack of proving his critics wrong; Villa are one to keep an eye on in the competition.

 Aston Villa